-When it comes to pest infestations, earwigs are far less of a nuisance than other insects like ants or cockroaches, but they can look intimidating.
+When it comes to pest infestations, earwigs are far less of a nuisance than other insects like ants, cockroaches, or stinging insects, but they can look intimidating.
 If you start to notice earwigs in and around your home, you’ll likely want to get rid of them as quickly as possible.

 Fortunately, you don’t have to worry about earwigs climbing into your ears at night.
 Although earwigs were thought to get into people’s ears, that is a common misconception.
 That said, earwig infestations can damage houseplants and produce foul-smelling odors, so you’ll want them gone sooner rather than later.
 In this article, we’ll show you how to identify an infestation and what to do about it.

 The scientific name for an earwig is Dermaptera, which translates to “skin wing.”
 The name stems from the fact that earwigs have two sets of leathery wings on their back, although they rarely use them.
 There are around 2000 varieties of earwigs worldwide, but only two species within the Carolinas.
 The European earwig is the most common, although you can find the Ring Legged earwig in North Carolina as well.

 Although an earwig’s scientific name refers to its less-functional wings, the most distinguishing feature of this insect is its large forceps (called cerci) on the back of its abdomen.
 It’s these pincers that make earwigs look more dangerous than they are, although they don’t use them for attacking, only defense.
 Typically, earwigs use their cerci to fight off other insects and earwigs, especially during mating season.

 Earwig mothers can lay up to 50 eggs at a time, typically under the soil.
 Unlike other insects, earwig mothers will stay with their young until they’ve molted for the first time, so you might find an earwig with a bunch of babies (although unlikely).

 Where Do Earwigs Live?